Merikasarmi: Building A

-First floor

-Ritarikatu hall

-The Ritarikatu hall is the auditorium of Merikasarmi, used for long information sessions.
-In the waiting hall of the Ritarikatu hall there is a street sign saying Ritarikatu, depicting the location of the ministry's former premises at the easternmost wing of the Government Palace on Ritarikatu street.

-Engel hall

-The Engel hall is a basement hall, the inside of which has red bricks reminiscent of a basement restaurant.
-It is easy to enter from the icebreaker side, through large glass doors on the northern shore side of Katajanokka.
-The hall is used for large information sessions.

-Second floor

-The second floor hosts the office of the Minister of Foreign Affairs, the office of the Secretary of the State and the office of the command of the political department.

-Third floor

-The third floor hosts the office of the minister for European and foreign trade and part of the offices of foreign economic relations.

 Main corridor

-The main corridor hosts offices of the command of the ministry.
-The narrow corridor is lit by functionalist lamps.

-On the western end of the corridor are the pictures of Finnish Ministers of Foreign Affairs and a sculpture of a bird.

 There was formerly a company hall on the third floor, used for indoor foot drills for the military.
 The idea was to save the soldiers from the cruel marine weather during the drills.
 Governors-General Fabian Steinheil and Arseny Zakrevsky were worried about the health of the soldiers.
 Carl Ludvig Engel designed an efficient system of heating, so that according to him, even during a winter of -30 degrees Celsius the indoor temperature was "so terribly hot I thought I was dying".

 Building B (eastern curtain wall rooms)

-To the east of the main building is the building for eastern curtain wall rooms, with the judicial department and library of the Ministry of Foreign Affairs.
 The B building was already part of Engel's original plan, but was left unbuilt at the time.
 When the area was renovated to its current shape in the 1980s the B building was built in accordance of Engel's original plan, similar to the H building, so it completes the symmetry of the north-facing facade of the A and B buildings.

-The library of the Ministry of Foreign Affairs is located to the east of the northern buildings as is the judicial department.
-The library has approximately 30 thousand books and twelve shelf kilometres' worth of material starting from 1918.
-The normal period of secrecy of the documents is 25 years.
-The library is open to the public during business hours and books can be loaned with proof of identity and contact details.